needle-mirror/com.unity.live-capture/Documentation~/timecode-synchronization.md

 # Timecode synchronization

-The Live Capture package includes features that allow you to temporally synchronize all compatible Live Capture devices connected to the Unity Editor according to a centralized timecode source.
+The Live Capture package includes features that allow you to temporally synchronize all compatible Live Capture devices connected to Unity according to a centralized timecode source.

 ## Main use cases

-**Takes with multiple devices:** If you record takes that simultaneously involve multiple capture devices, you might need to mark the start of the recording for each device with a reliable timecode to ensure all recordings can be correctly aligned and effectively synchronized when replayed using Timeline or exported to a third party software.
+**Recording takes with multiple devices:** If you record takes that simultaneously involve multiple capture devices, you might need to mark the start of the recording for each device with a reliable timecode to ensure all recordings can be correctly aligned and effectively synchronized when replayed using Timeline or exported to a third party software.

-**Live scenarios:** If you use the Unity Editor for real-time output, you need to synchronize all external inputs via a timecode provided with each input sample, so that each frame output by the engine is temporally coherent.
+**Live scenarios:** If you use Unity for real-time output, you need to synchronize all external inputs via a timecode provided with each input sample, so that each frame output by the engine is temporally coherent.

 ## Overall concept